colinspiri/SpaceGame/README.md

 * SpaceGame.pde contains the main method; Run this file
 * Ensure that the int variable "mode" is initialized to "LEAP" to use the Leap Motion Controller; set it to "MOUSE" to instead use the mouse controls (for developing purposes)
 * The file todo.txt is a record of feature ideas and bugs to fix

+# The Commits
+* Colin worked on the ship, the asteroids, some collision detection, and the score system
+* Luke worked on the rings, the laser-firing, some collision detection, and the health bar
+* Christian worked on the background, camera, implementing images, and fixing (many) coloring issues